ajreynol/rexec_cvc4/README.md

 * `localhome/build-cvc4/exp/debug/`

 The first and fourth contain working git clones of a (fork of) the cvc4 repo.
-The developer may issue git commands as usual in these directories, as desired.
+The developer may issue git commands in these directories as desired, or may otherwise use the `rexec` to manage certain git commands (see below).

-The other four directories are working directories for issuing remote build commands.
+The other four directories are working directories for issuing commands on remote machine(s).
 For example, running:

 * `rexec remoteHost configure`

-in working directory `localhome/build/stb/prod` runs a call to configure the source directory `remoteHome/cvc4-stb` with build configuration `prod` on the remote machine `remoteHost`.
+in working directory `localhome/build/stb/prod` runs a call to configure the source directory `remoteHome/cvc4-stb` (containing a syncronized copy of the source code in `localhome/cvc4-stb/`) with build configuration `prod` on the remote machine `remoteHost`.

 Note that the local build directories may optionally contain local build files